jio-gl/chaincraft-rust/README.md

 ## Performance

-ChainCraft Rust is designed for high performance:
+Chaincraft Rust is designed for high performance:

 - Zero-copy serialization where possible
 - Efficient async networking with tokio